Delaware LLC Operating Agreement (Guide + Free Template)

 Disclaimer: This template is offered for informational purposes only and is not intended as legal advice.
 We highly advise consulting a qualified attorney to confirm its suitability and accuracy for your specific needs.
 We assume no responsibility for any consequences arising from the use of this template.

-We recommend reading our comprehensive article on the essential differences between member-managed and manager-managed LLCs before downloading our template.
+Before downloading, read our article on the essential differences between member-managed and manager-managed LLCs — it'll save you from picking the wrong structure.

-If you're in a rush, here are the absolute essentials:
+If you're short on time, here are the absolute essentials:

-For complete protection, continue reading the full guide below.
+For complete protection, keep reading the full guide below.

 What Is a Delaware LLC Operating Agreement?